-Actions to address LBP hazards and increase access to housing without LBP hazards
+Actions to address lead based paint hazards and increase access to housing without lead based paint hazards

 Consistent with Title X of the Housing and Community Development Act of 1992, Lakewood provides information on lead-safe practices to owners of all properties receiving up to \$5,000 of federally funded assistance.
 If work on painted surfaces is involved in properties constructed prior to 1978, the presence of lead is assumed and safe work practices are followed.